Men’s Polo Shirt Outfit Inspiration: 20 Modern Looks For 2023

 Polo shirt outfits for men

 Smarter than its short-sleeved cousin, long sleeve polos are ideal for adding a sharper edge to your casual wear.
-Look for a cotton or wool-blend design and combine it with slim-fitting jeans or trousers and loafers.
+Look for a cotton or wool-blend design and combine it with slim-fitting jeans or trousers and loafers for a modern take on business casual.

 Riviera-inspired polo shirt